Electronic-Mango/memes-discord-bot/README.md

 Instead of modifying `settings.yml` file directly, you can supply a second file and overwrite only specific parameters there.
 If a necessary value isn't found in this custom file it will be taken from `settings.yml`.

 Bot will load this custom file from path defined by `CUSTOM_SETTINGS_PATH` environment variable.
+It can also be defined in a `.env`.

 If you would like to use all default values except Discord bot token and bot prefix you can supply custom file such as: